1930's...

 Color

-Before the 1920's, the movie companies tried many different ways to add color to their films.
+Before the 1920s, moviemakers tried many different ways to add color to their films.

 Their efforts fell into two categories:

-1) hand-tinting, color washes, and toning, which added color after the film was developed, and
+1) hand-tinting, color washes and toning, which added color after the film was developed.

-2) true color photography using the 2-strip method.
+2) true color photography using the two-strip method.

 The first experiments with true color photography were conducted around 1900.
-During the 1900's and 1910's, a variety of primitive 2-strip methods were developed that did a fairly good job of reproducing natural color.
+During the 1900s and 1910s, a variety of primitive two-strip methods were developed that did a fairly good job of reproducing natural color.

-The Technicolor Corporation was founded in 1915, and they introduced their first color photography system in 1917.
-In 1923, they came out with an improved 2-strip Technicolor process.
-Films using this method didn't record the full range of colors, however, and had an especially difficult time registering blue tints.
+The Technicolor Corporation was founded in 1915.
+They introduced their first two-strip color system in 1917, which was followed by two improved versions in 1923 and 1928.
+Although this system didn't record the full range of colors, and had an especially difficult time registering blue tints, it was the best color system available at the time.

-The Prizmacolor, Natural Color, and Multicolor systems were also used in the 20's.
+The Prizmacolor, Natural Color and Multicolor systems were also used in the 1920s.

-In 1932, 3-strip Technicolor was invented.
+In 1932, three-strip Technicolor was invented.
 This new version faithfully reproduced the entire color spectrum, but it was expensive and not without its problems.
-Before 1935, the process was used for shorts and for individual color scenes in otherwise black & white films.
+Between 1932 and 1935, the process was limited to cartoons, shorts and color sequences in black & white films.

 ----- Hays Production Code